vishaljangid9413/ecommerce/README.txt

 ### 4. Install Project Dependencies

-Install the required dependencies from `requirements.txt` using pip:
+Install the required dependencies from `Pipfile.txt` using pip:

 ```bash
 pipenv install